How to SSH into a Docker Container

 Why would you SSH into a Docker container?

-When you’re installing or configuring software directly inside a container, you sometimes need to test configurations or dependencies interactively.
-While you can rebuild the image repeatedly, it’s tedious and slow.
+When installing or configuring software inside a container, you sometimes need to test configurations interactively.
+While you can rebuild the image repeatedly, it's tedious and time-consuming.
 SSH lets you tweak things on the fly, test them, and only update the Dockerfile once you know everything works.

 Security considerations when SSHing into a Docker Container